-In many respects, a repo can be seen as a value transaction coupled with a "volume dimension" attached to it.
+- 13. In some respects, a repo can be seen as a value transaction coupled with a "volume dimension" attached to it.
 The value of the transaction could be taken to be the value of the exchange of cash; the volume dimension represents the exchange of the securities, that is, the security that is given up will have exactly the same characteristics as that returned, regardless of any changes in price that may have taken place in the meantime (abstracting from the payment of margin and the accrual of interest on the instrument).
 So that if the value of the security has risen during the life of the repo (i.e., between the original sale and the subsequent repurchase) the "volume" that was provided is returned (usually expressed in terms of the nominal value of the security) not the value of the funds that was exchanged at the outset.
-Similarly, if the value of the security has fallen, the cash provider is not required to return a higher value of the security at the close of the repo's life (again, abstracting for the payment of margin) to equal the value of the cash paid/returned.
-This reflects the fact that it is the original owner who bears the market risk on the security.
+Similarly, if the value of the security at the close of the repo's life (again, abstracting for the payment of margin) to equal the value of the cash paid/returned.
+This reflects the fact that it is the original owner who bears the market risk on the security. - 14.
+Repos (and other reverse transactions) bear certain similarities to financial derivatives, particularly the possible difference between the agreed repurchase price and the market price of the security at the time the security is returned.
+This issue is discussed further in Statistical Implications, Section V.